madelinecraft/Relationship-Between-Childhood-Trauma-and-Cortisol/README.md

-# Adverse Childhood Experiences and Cortisol
+# The Relationship between Childhood Trauma and Cortisol
 ## Summary:

 The goal of this project was to understand the relationship between adverse childhood experiences and cortisol (a stress-related hormone) over time.
 To sufficiently capture the natural daily rhythm of cortisol, measures were obtained multiple times daily for each individual.
 See the figure below for a visual of cortisol's typical daily rhythm.